Welcome to the Global Network for Human Rights and the Environment – a Network for the Creation of Change.

 Paul Govind is the Regional Director of the Pacific.
 Paul is a Lecturer at the School of Law and Deputy Director of the Centre of Environmental Law, at Macquarie University, Australia where he teaches environmental planning law and climate law.
 His research interests include ethics in environmental law, including rights and responsibilities/obligations, across domestic, transnational and international contexts.

-THE CARRIBEAN
+THE CARIBBEAN

-Alana Lancaster is the Deputy Director of the Caribbean.
+Alana Lancaster is the Director of the Caribbean.
 She is the former Director of the Environmental Management Division of the Environmental Protection Agency of Guyana and a Lecturer in International Environmental & Energy Law at the University of the West Indies.
 Recently, she was appointed to the Executive Team of the One Ocean Hub.

 Annalisa Savaresi is the Regional Director of Europe.
 She is an Associate Professor of International Environmental Law at the University of Eastern Finland Center for Climate Change, Energy, and Environmental Law.
 She also holds a research post at the University of Stirling, UK as well as visiting posts at Sant’Anna School of Advanced Studies, Italy, and at the University of La Sabana, Colombia.